 What is the "Pro-Driver" experience?

-It is the feeling of being a professional racing driver, which is the main "product" of the track.
-Printed accessories (e.g., gloves with a silicone grip in the shape of the logo) close the immersion loop, allowing amateurs to feel like members of a professional team in the paddock.
+It is the feeling of being a professional race car driver, which is the main "product" of the track.

 What printing technologies are worth considering?